tsuzumi/collegram/README.md

 ### Collegram
 This app is still in very early dev so things are not setup for proper usage/distribution please beware.

-Collegram is an experimental percussive synthesizer made with javascript
+Collegram is an experimental percussive synthesizer made with javascript.

-Concept of the application
+###Concept of the application
 Hide as much parameters from the user as possible.
 Make heavy use of random based generative approach for sound synthesis.
 The system should make it easy to navigate a wide range of sonic experiences very fast.